Chetanjain281/KisanMitra/README.md

-# KisanMitra
+# KisanMitra - Farmer's Friend Mobile Application

-A new Flutter project.
+A comprehensive mobile application designed to assist farmers with various agricultural needs.
+Built using Flutter and Firebase, this app provides essential tools and information for modern farming practices.

+## Features

+- Multi-language support (English, Hindi, Marathi)
+- User authentication and profile management
+- Fertilizer selection and recommendations
+- Pest control guidance
+- Weed management solutions
+- Agricultural news and updates
+- Modern, user-friendly interface

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+This Flutter project is built to run on the Flutter stable release and uses FlutterFlow for rapid development.